Opel Adam: Sales

 Opel had planned to sell between 40,000 and 50,000 units a year in Europe, and sold over 45,000 in its first year, though sales were still in start up mode in the first two months of 2013.
 Year over year, sales increased every month in the first four months of 2014.

-The Opel Adam was not sold in Denmark, Norway, Sweden, Turkey, Chile as well as in CIS countries.
+The Opel Adam was not sold in Chile as well as in CIS countries.
 Singapore was one of the few markets outside Europe which sold the Opel Adam.